Density Matrix-based Dynamics for Quantum Robotic Swarms: Conclusions and Discussions

 \section{Conclusions and Discussions}

-\bl{In this article, we proposed a new modeling methodology for a quantum robotic swarm using density matrices to describe swarms of micro and nano robots under quantum effects in a compact yet precise manner.
-We also proposed some toy examples illustrating applications of our modeling formalism.
-The computations are straightforward and have been performed by hand.
-More complex computations including the computation of density matrices may also be performed via the open-source software Qiskit,\footnote{\url{https://www.ibm.com/quantum/qiskit}} automatizing the approach. }
+In this article, we proposed a new modeling methodology for a quantum robotic swarm using density matrices to describe swarms of micro and nano robots under quantum effects in a compact yet precise manner.
+We also proposed some computational examples illustrating applications of our modeling formalism. \ma{The proposed framework is illustrated in both small and large robotic swarms, ranging from swarms of $2$ robots upto $1000$ robots.
+As the number of the robots increase, the shape of the cloud at each time instant is different.
+However, we show that the size of the obtained density matrices remain constant, dependent only on the degrees of freedom of the robots.
+This presents a significant computational advantage over previous approaches such as in~\cite{swarm_paper}.
+In addition, we have proposed algorithms and implementations for target-reaching, and analyzed the obtained results.
+For toy robotic swarms with $2$ or $3$ robots, the computations are straightforward and thus performed manually.
+For more complex computations, such as larger swarms and density matrix computations, the open-source software Qiskit\footnote{\url{https://www.ibm.com/quantum/qiskit}} is used.
+Finally, a brief discussion on telecommunication tools and features, as a further step toward a more realistic and real-life implementation of our model is presented. }

 \bl{In the future, one may consider the application of our approach to describe the motion of single robots as well as the center of mass of the quantum swarm.
 Experiments on physical robots may also help investigate the limits of our approach,} especially concerning the necessary calibration of parameters representing divergence and convergence, which also depend upon the size of the swarm, the amplitude of movements of their components.
 Future research can focus on the matrix definition of multiple swarms and hierarchical approaches.
 In fact, we can define the density matrix of a system with multiple swarms as the tensor product of the density matrices of each swarm, or as the density matrix of the whole swarm seen as a mixed state of individual swarms.
 The information on the single swarm can vice versa be recovered performing the operation of partial trace with respect to all the other swarms, considered as ``environment,'' to the overall density matrix.